Arnabds/equity-vs-commodity/README.md

 - **Financial companies and IRX:** `'^IRX'` (Inhalerx Ltd), `'JPM'` (JPMorgan Chase & Co), `'BAC'` (Bank of America Corp),`'C'` (Citigroup Inc), `'WFC'` (Wells Fargo & Co)
 - **Others:** `'^IXIC'` (Nasdaq Composite), `'^GSPC'` (S&P), `'^DJI'` (Dow Jones Industrial Average), `'FDX'` (FedEx Corp)

+---

 <h3 id="Data-Cleaning-and-Preparation">Data Cleaning and Preparation</h3>

+Granger Causality is a statistical hypothesis test used to determine whether one time series can predict another.
+In other words, if the past values of one time series `X` provide significant information about the future values of another variable `Y` (beyond what is contained in the past values of `Y` alone), the `X` is said to Granger-cause `Y`.
+Granger Causality is closely related to cross-correlation, it is more sophicated since it provides a test for predictive causality, an information that can be useful for statistical modeling.

 We found that 21 of 26 companies have strong correlations to Ford.
 Applying the Granger-causality test, we reduced our relevant companies to 6.
 The final set of features included: `'CADUSD=X'`, `'GM'`, `'JCI'`, `'TM'`, `'TRYUSD=X'`, `'^IXIC'`, and `'F'`.